-Influenza vaccines and pneumococcal vaccines are often given at one time because people at risk of complications from influenza or pneumonia are often the same.

-• It must be given at a different injection site on your body.
+Influenza vaccines and pneumococcal vaccines are often given at one time because individuals at risk of complications from influenza or pneumonia are often the same.
+The two vaccines must be given at a different injection site on the body.

 Pneumococcal vaccine is normally given only once in a lifetime.